ServiceNow Advanced Settings

 -

-Fetch Software package information from 'cmdb_sam_sw_install'/'cmdb_software_instance' table - Select this option to fetch software package information from the ''cmdb_sam_sw_install'/'cmdb_software_instance' table.
+Fetch Software package information from 'cmdb_sam_sw_install'/'cmdb_software_instance' table - Select this option to fetch software package information from the 'cmdb_sam_sw_install'/'cmdb_software_instance' table.

 -